alpheios-project/documentation/design/vocabulary.md

 ## Architectural Perspective

 I1.
-Vocabulary functionality should be available via a API
+Wordlist functionality should be available via a API

 I2.
-Vocabulary functionality should be language-agnostic (i.e same API for latin, greek, etc)
+Wordlist functionality should be language-agnostic (i.e same API for latin, greek, etc)

 I3.
-It must be possible to aggregate user vocabulary data across multiple applications
+It must be possible to aggregate user wordlist data across multiple applications

 I4.
-It must be possble to distribute all or part of user vocabulary data to individual applications and devices.
+It must be possble to distribute all or part of user wordlist data to individual applications and devices.

 I5.
-User identification and authentication be decoupled from the vocabulary functionality
+User identification and authentication be decoupled from the wordlist functionality

 I6.
 Multiple applications must be able to store and retrieve data upon behalf of the same single user